If you’ve been single at all in the past few years, there’s a pretty good chance that you made a Tinder account at some point.

 There’s this idea that Tinder commodifies relationships somehow, that it reduces people into swipes—right for yes, left for no—but I don’t think that’s true.
-Just because the app’s handy algorithm gives its users more convenient access to a broader array of individuals doesn’t mean that the resulting matches are any less meaningful or worthy of pursuit.
+Just because the app’s handy algorithm gives its users more convenient access to a broader array of individuals doesn’t mean that the resulting matches are any less meaningful or worthy.

-The increased autonomy enjoyed by users on Tinder and similar dating apps when it comes to setting expectations and selecting suitable partners means that these partnerships often have stronger and more deliberate foundations to build from than couples who meet “the old-fashioned way.”
+The increased autonomy enjoyed by users on Tinder and similar dating apps in setting expectations and selecting suitable partners means that these partnerships often have stronger and more deliberate foundations to build from than couples who meet “the old-fashioned way.”
 These stronger foundations may become healthier, longer-lasting relationships.

 There’s no doubt modern romance is changing.
 People, especially students, are busier than ever.
 Most of us can hardly find the time to sit down, let alone go out and try to meet new people, but Tinder isn’t to blame for this; it offers a possible solution.
 If you’re out there looking to find someone and trying it the “old-fashioned way”, why not try swiping right?
 After all, it just might make the perfect match.

 Grace Pulliam is an 18-year-old creative writing junior from Zachary, Louisiana.